Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Suguna has been awarded a LifeTIME CDT fellowship.
+Suguna has been awarded a lifETIME CDT fellowship.
 She has worked as a Junior Research Fellow (JRF) at VIT, Vellore, TN, India, in the field of polymer biodegradable approach to treat diabetic osteomyelitis under the supervision of Dr. Debasish Mishra.
 She carried out a M.Tech (Biotechnology) project in 2016 under the supervision of Dr. Deepak Pattanayak, Scientist, CSIR-CECRI, TN, India and went on to work on the surface modification of Titanium metals for orthopedic application.

 Aoibhín Sheedy